workers-safety/workers-safety-website/content/menu/links.md

 ### LEGAL ASSISTANCE RESOURCES

-[**Legal Aid Ontario (LAO)**](www.legalaid.on.ca) – provides free legal services to low-income people in Ontario.
+[**Legal Aid Ontari****o (LAO)**](http://www.legalaid.on.ca) – provides free legal services to low-income people in Ontario.
 LAO seeks to ensure that healthy communities include legal services and access to justice.

 *   Tel (416) 979-1446 / Toll free 1-800-668-8258

-*   [Click here](www.legalaid.on.ca/clinics) to access all community and specialty legal clinics in Ontario.
+*   [Click here](http://www.legalaid.on.ca/clinics) to access all community and specialty legal clinics in Ontario.

 *   [Click here](http://legalaid.on.ca/en/contact/contact.asp?type=cl) to find your community legal clinic closest to where you live.

-[**Industrial Accident Victims’ Group of Ontario (IAVGO)**](www.iavgo.org) – provides free services to injured workers in Ontario including legal advice, legal representation, public legal education, advocacy training and community development.
+[**Industrial Accident Victims’ Group of Ontario (IAVGO)**](http://www.iavgo.org) – provides free services to injured workers in Ontario including legal advice, legal representation, public legal education, advocacy training and community development.
 IAVGO is a specialty legal clinic funded by LAO that assists with WSIB matters.

 *   Tel (416) 924-6744 / Toll free 1-877-230-6311

-[**Injured Workers’ Consultants (IWC)**](www.injuredworkersonline.org) – provides information, advice and representation to injured workers, and seeks better treatment for injured workers by the workers' compensation system, their employers and the government.
+[**Injured Workers’ Consultants (IWC)**](http://www.injuredworkersonline.org) – provides information, advice and representation to injured workers, and seeks better treatment for injured workers by the workers' compensation system, their employers and the government.
 IWC is a specialty legal clinic funded by LAO that assists with WSIB matters.

 *   Tel (416) 461-2411

-[**Office of the Worker Adviser (OWA)**](www.owa.gov.on.ca) – assists non-unionized workers, who do not meet Legal Aid Ontario’s financial eligibility criteria but can not afford legal representation.
+[**Office of the Worker Adviser (OWA)**](http://www.owa.gov.on.ca) – assists non-unionized workers, who do not meet Legal Aid Ontario’s financial eligibility criteria but can not afford legal representation.
 OWA is a free agency of the Ministry of Labour, and assists with WSIB appeals and Health and Safety reprisals.

 *   Health and safety reprisal issues: Tel (416) 212-5335 / Toll free 1-855-659-7744
 *   Workplace insurance issues: Toll free 1-800-435-8980

 [**Community Legal Education Ontario (CLEO)**](http://www.cleo.on.ca/en) – produces clear and practical legal information to help people understand and exercise their legal rights in such legal areas as family, criminal, consumer, domestic abuse, employment, disability, housing, immigration, social assistance and pensions.

-*   _[Getting Legal Help: Community Legal Clinics in Ontario](www.cleo.on.ca/en/publications/ontario)_ – is a free booklet that lists all the legal clinics in Ontario, and is available online and in print.
+*   [_Getting Legal Help: Community Legal Clinics in Ontario_](http://www.cleo.on.ca/en/publications/ontario) – is a free booklet that lists all the legal clinics in Ontario, and is available online and in print.

 * * *